fabstr/snake/README.md

 Compiling
 ---------

     $ make

 Running
 -------
-Make sure the highscore file (snakehighscore) is in the current directory, then run
+Make sure the highscore file exists at $HOME/.snakehighscore with the contents

+    Count=0

+then run

     $ ./snake

 Usage
 -----
 Use the arrow keys to control the snake.
 Eat the food, don't run into yourself or the walls.